danomatika/PdParty/doc/guide/PdParty_User_Guide.md

     * **Open in...**

       PdParty registers Pd patch \*.pd files and Zip archives (\*.zip, \*.rjz, \*.pdz) with iOS as supported types.
 This allows for each of these file types to be opened in PdParty from another application ie. Mail, DropBox, etc. When choosing "Open in..." via the Share button, the file(s) will be copied into the main PdParty Documents folder.
-Zip archives can then be unpacked by clicking on them in the Patch Browser.
+Zip archives can then be unpacked by clicking on them in the file browser.

     * **Sharing recordings**